FiCn7430/expandedae/src/main/resources/assets/expandedae/ae2guide/cards.md

 - Pattern Refiller Card: This card is an upgrade for the <ItemLink id="wireless_exp_encoding_terminal" /> and the <ItemLink id="ae2wtlib:wireless_universal_terminal" /> that will automatically refill the blank pattern slot in the Expanded Encoding Terminal
+_Note: The card only tries to refill patterns each time the encode button is clicked, this was the most resource efficient solution_
 <ItemImage id="pattern_refiller_card" />